Sidestepping App Stores, Facebook Lite and Groups get Instant Games

 HTML5 almost ruined Facebook when baking in the mobile web standard to speed up development slowed down the performance of the social network’s main iOS and Android apps.
-It eventually ditched HTML5, rebuilt the apps natively, and Facebook became one of the most powerful players in mobile.
+For a brief moment in 2011, Facebook even tried to build an HTML5 gaming platform codenamed Sparta to escape the taxes of Apple and Google’s mobile operating systems.
+But at the time, HTML5 wasn’t powerful enough for great gaming.
+Facebook eventually ditched HTML5, rebuilt the apps natively, and Facebook became one of the most powerful players in mobile.

 Now Facebook is giving HTML5 another shot as a way to expand its Instant Games like Pac-Man and Words With Friends to the developing world through Facebook Lite, and to interest communities via Facebook Groups.
+With improvements to smartphone processing power and the underlying mobile browser app technology, HTML5 can now support snappy, graphically-complex games like Everwing seen below.

 Instead of having to download separate apps for each game from the Apple App Store or Google Play, Instant Games launch in a mobile browser.
 That keeps Facebook Lite’s file size small to the benefit of international users with slow connections or limited data plans.
 And it lets Instant Games integrate directly into Groups so you can challenge not only friends but like-minded members to compete for high scores.